FOR PLAYERS WHO PLAY

 DPR is the Deaf pickleball community's official rating system.
 Every match counts toward your rating only after it's verified.
 Verification is what makes DPR trustworthy where self-reported systems aren't.

 The TD who ran the event verifies match scores at the time of play (with both teams present), then submits the verified results to DPR.
-Most matches get into DPR this way.
+DPT 2026 was the first tournament submitted this way — more TDs are joining.
+The long-term goal is for TD-direct submission to be the primary path.

 WHEN TO SUBMIT YOUR OWN MATCHES